- Module: Operating Systems (CO-562)

 For any questions stated on assignment sheets or exam sheets, we by default expect a reasoning for the answer given, unless explicitly stated otherwise.

 Students must submit solutions individually.
 If you copy material verbatim from the Internet (or other sources), you have to provide a proper reference.
 If we find your solution text on the Internet without a proper reference, you risk to lose your points.
 Any cheating cases will be reported to the registrar.
 In addition, you will lose the points (of course).
+These rules also apply to any generative AI tool, such as ChatGPT.

 Any programs, which have to be written, will be evaluated based on the following criteria: